Skip to content

 The Architecture of Self-Belief

-If Allah can speak entire universes into existence with "Be, and it is," what makes you think your potential is fixed by your past performance?
+If Allah can speak entire universes into existence with "Be, and it is," what makes you think your potential is fixed by your past experience?

 Yet most successful Muslims operate like their capabilities were set in stone during childhood.
 We say things like: